microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/managedtenants-managedtenant.md

 The root resource that represents the capabilities available to a Managed Service Provider (MSP) to scale the remote management of its customer tenants.

-The Lighthouse API is defined in the OData subnamespace, `microsoft.graph.managedTenants`.
+The Microsoft 365 Lighthouse API is defined in the OData subnamespace, `microsoft.graph.managedTenants`.

 ## Properties
 None.